 The distance between a sure bet and a Mystery is adventure fueled by restlessness.
-Multi-instrumentalist and vocalist Aaron Davis works the lesser-worn corners of the American musical fabric through an unconventional lens.
+Multi-instrumentalist, songwriter, vocalist and producer Aaron Davis works the lesser-worn corners of the American musical fabric through an unconventional lens.
 Slide banjo?
 Detuned guitar made of metal and an electric cigar box?
 You bet.
-From “searing slide guitar” (Country Weekly) in the country-blues vein à la Duane Allman with “a particularly interesting approach that mixes poetry, groove and roughness” (Lonestar Time) to a patchwork of fingerstyle folk, gypsy grass, gritty Americana and soulful roots-rock, Davis has been described as a “truly phenomenal songwriter” (About.com).
+From “searing slide guitar” (Country Weekly) in the country-blues vein à la Duane Allman with “a particularly interesting approach that mixes poetry, groove and roughness” (Lonestar Time) to a patchwork of fingerstyle folk, gypsy grass, gritty alt-country and soulful roots-rock, Davis has been described as a “truly phenomenal songwriter” (About.com).

 Nine releases and four bands into an independent recording career, the Wyoming-based/Kentucky-bred songwriter offers his second solo album, The Meander .
 Far from a solitary project, the set showcases over a dozen regional musicians that Davis has toured and collaborated with, including Wyoming folk hero Jalan Crossland.
 Two singles from the album—”The Wolves” and “Same Cloth”—are official selections for Wyoming Arts Council’s 2019 Roadtrip Playlist on Spotify.
 The Meander billows and breathes with both minimalist compositions and ensemble intricacy, the latter fluidity being at the hands of the fervent texture experts of his touring brotherhood, The Mystery Machine—drummer Jason Baggett and 3-part harmony via bassist David Bundy and pianist/organist/trombonist/tubist Mike Patton.
 Aaron also performs as a storytelling solo act on acoustic guitar, resonator guitar, banjo, lap steel, harmonica, and cigar box percussion.